Price Reset

 Nodachi vs. Odachi Sword

 The blade design between these two determined their use.
-A straight Nodachi sword is better for stabbing and combating with armor, while a curved Odachi is excellent for cavalry and direct contact with opponents.
+A straight Nodachi sword is better for stabbing and combating with armor, while a curved Odachi is excellent for cavalry and direct contact with opponents, effectively defeating foes with its sheer size and brute force.

 Our Collection of Odachi Swords

 Crafting an Odachi sword requires a great deal of skill, quality materials, and respect for traditional sword-making techniques.
-That is what makes our collection so special; the swords are hand-forged and feature some of the most beautiful ornaments on the handle and scabbard, which makes them great for display.
+The interesting characteristics of the Odachi sword, such as its historical significance and the blend of power and beauty, make it a fascinating piece for collectors and enthusiasts.
+That is what makes our collection so special; the swords are hand-forged by expert swordsmiths and feature some of the most beautiful ornaments on the handle and scabbard, which makes them great for display.

 Owning a real Odachi sword is a must for serious collectors, but they might be more difficult to find than a Katana sword, for example.
 Our store is a one-stop shop for all Japanese samurai swords, and you’ll enjoy browsing through it in the search for your next favorite sword!